 Prep Time: 2 hours (including about 1 and 1/2 hours of cooking the homemade castile soap in a crock pot)

 Yields: 12 1-inch thick bars of homemade castile soap

 Ingredients for Homemade Castile Soap

 - Olive Oil – 33.8 oz.
 I use Trader Joe’s Imported Olive Oil.
-You can try Kirkland Signature Organic Extra Virgin Olive Oil, La Tourangelle Extra Virgin Olive Oil, or any other brands of olive oil.
+You can try Kirkland Signature Organic Extra Virgin Olive Oil, or La Tourangelle Extra Virgin Olive Oil.

 - Whole Milk – 1/2 cup.
 Get it at your local supermarket.
 UPDATE: one reader reported that adding 1/2 cup of milk caused the soap to separate.
 If you are concerned about this, use 1/4 cup, instead of 1/2 cup, of milk.